 - For non-financial liabilities included in EV such as pensions, the balance sheet amount is already a current value, but you will need to use the footnotes to identify exactly what liabilities to include and to ensure that related profit metrics are consistently defined.

 A call for more fair value disclosures

-IFRS financial statements provide much of the information needed to calculate enterprise value, including extensive disclosures of fair values where the balance sheet amounts are measured on an amortised cost basis.
+IFRS and US GAAP financial statements provide much of the information needed to calculate enterprise value, including extensive disclosures of fair values where the balance sheet amounts are measured on an amortised cost basis.
 However, this is not always the case.